Mass-imbalance effect on the cluster formation in a one-dimensional Fermi gas with coexistent $s$- and $p$-wave interactions: Theoretical framework

 \section{Theoretical framework}

 In this work, we consider a one-dimensional mass-imbalanced two-component fermions with coexistent short-range interactions.
-The intraspecies odd-parity ($p$-wave) interactions among each kind of fermions are both taken into considerations.
-While as for the interspecies interaction, we assume the even-parity ($s$-wave) one is dominant and neglect the odd-parity ($p$-wave) interaction one as the same as the previous work~\cite{Guo2023Phys.Rev.B107.024511}.
-Consequently, the present system can be described by the following Hamiltonian as
+The intraspecies odd-parity ($p$-wave) interactions among each kind of fermion are both taken into {account}. {As for} the interspecies interaction, we assume the even-parity ($s$-wave) one is dominant and neglect the odd-parity ($p$-wave) interaction one as the same as the previous work~\cite{Guo2023Phys.Rev.B107.024511}. {We note that in a two-component system this assumption does not restrict the possible three-body clustering configurations, and an interspecies odd-parity interaction would only introduce higher-order contributions within the same configurations.} Consequently, the present system can be described by the following Hamiltonian as

 where $\xi_{k,i}=k^2/(2m_i)-\mu_i$ ($i=a,b$) in the kinetic term $K$ is the single-particle energy with a momentum $k$, an atomic mass $m_i$, and chemical potential $\mu_i$.
 Here the reduced mass reads $m_r=\frac{m_am_b}{m_a+m_b}$.
 Note that in general the cases with $m_a\neq m_b$ will be considered in this paper.
-In the generalized Cooper problems, we take $\mu_i=E_{\textrm{F},i}$ where $E_{\textrm{F},i}$ is the Fermi energy of species $i$.
-Due to the mass difference, there is a mismatch of the Fermi energy (or chemical potential) between two different kinds of fermions, namely, $\mu_a\neq\mu_b$. $V_i$ represents the two-body $p$-wave interaction between two identical atoms $i$ with a coupling constant $U_i$, and $V_s$ corresponds to the two-body $s$-wave interaction with a coupling constant $U_s$.
+In the generalized Cooper problems, we take $\mu_i=E_{\textrm{F},i}$ where $E_{\textrm{F},i}$ is the Fermi energy of species $i$. {Namely, throughout the parameter scans, the chemical potentials are fixed by the Fermi energies $\mu_i=k_{\rm{F}}^2/(2m_i)$, corresponding to equal densities but different masses.} Due to the mass difference, there is a mismatch of the Fermi energy (or chemical potential) between two different kinds of fermions, namely, $\mu_a\neq\mu_b$. $V_i$ represents the two-body $p$-wave interaction between two identical atoms $i$ with a coupling constant $U_i$, and $V_s$ corresponds to the two-body $s$-wave interaction with a coupling constant $U_s$.
 The contact couplings $U_s$ and $U_i$ can be renormalized by introducing the $s$-wave and $p$-wave scattering lengths as

 and

 with $\varepsilon_{p,i}=p^2/(2m_i)$, respectively.
 Here we assume the $p$-wave scattering lengths of two components are always tuned to be equal to each other.
 Incidentally, we are interested in an attractive $s$-wave interaction in this work, the positive $s$-wave scattering length $a_s>0$ is taken.